-Summary Whole grains like wheat, oats and rice contain a lot of phosphorus.
-Soaking, sprouting or fermenting the grains may make it more available for absorption.
+Whole grains like wheat, oats, and rice contain a lot of phosphorus.
+Soaking, sprouting, or fermenting the grains may make it more available for absorption.

-Summary Ancient grains like amaranth and quinoa are highly nutritious and are good sources of phosphorus.
-One cooked cup (246 grams) contains at least 40% of the recommended daily intake.
+Ancient grains like amaranth and quinoa are highly nutritious and are good sources of phosphorus.
+Each cooked cup (185–246 g) contains at least 20% of the DV.

-Just one cup (198 grams) of boiled lentils contains 51% of the recommended daily intake and over 15 grams of fiber (59).
+Just 1 cup (198 g) of boiled lentils contains 28% of the DV and over 15 g of fiber (

-Summary Beans and lentils, especially when soaked, sprouted or fermented, are rich sources of phosphorus, containing at least 250 mg per cup (roughly 160–200 grams).
+Beans and lentils are rich sources of phosphorus, containing at least 250 mg per cup (roughly 160–200 g).

 Soy can be enjoyed in many forms, some higher in phosphorus than others.

-Mature soybeans can be seasoned, roasted and enjoyed as a delicious crunchy snack that provides over 100% of the RDI per 2/3 cup (172 grams) (68).
+Mature soybeans can be seasoned, roasted, and enjoyed as a delicious crunchy snack that provides over 50% of the DV per cup (172 g) (

-Summary Whole soybeans and fermented soy products are good sources of phosphorus, providing up to 100% of the recommended daily intake per serving.
+Whole soybeans and fermented soy products are good sources of phosphorus, providing up to 50% of the DV per serving.

 While phosphorus is naturally present in many foods, some processed foods also contain large amounts from additives.

-Phosphate additives are nearly 100% absorbable, and can contribute anywhere from 300 to 1,000 mg of additional phosphorus per day (
+Phosphate additives are nearly 100% absorbable, and contribute around 155 mg of phosphorus per day, on average (

-- Processed meats: Beef, lamb, pork and chicken products are often marinated or injected with phosphate additives to keep the meat tender and juicy (76,
+- Processed meats: Beef, lamb, pork, and chicken products are often marinated or injected with phosphate additives to keep the meat tender and juicy.